"I really f*ck with what you guys are doing at B/R Kicks." - Kyrie Irving

 Another aspect that I spearheaded was the animated promotional video featuring mixed media of PJ on the court, images of him arriving kicks in hand, and an illustrated breakdown of the most iconic sneakers he wore that season.
 This type of content was a staple of BR Kicks as well and an evolution of the sneaker history projects done earlier.
 It brought together many of the successful elements of other reciepes.
 This type of content was a natural next iteration from the initial sneaker evolution videos that I had a chance to spearhead.

 Outside of unboxing sneakers, one of the major things that BR Kicks was lacking was talent centric video series that actually looked into the sneaker industry and spoke with the creators who were making their mark in the Kicks space.
 One of the major directives as BR Kicks grew to more than just a social presence the team and I wanted to develop more formalized episodic series that could focus on individuals within the community.
 The initial experiment which kicked this type of content off was our Preheat series which I helped produce with the rest of our Kicks team and focused on the come up of artist Joshua Vides who we had apply his signature style to a pair of Off White Jordan 1's.
+These type of intimate profiles allowed us to distill the backgrounds of these sneaker influencers into bite size pieces of content that could be consumed in an informative manner and thereby making our audience smarter sneaker customers.

 Another show I helped develop and conceptualize for the BR Kicks team was Sneaker Shock, which was a Shorty Award nominated series where we surprised unsuspecting fans with sneakers and gave them away.
 The show included branded content opportunities with the likes of Under Armour in San Francisco, Showtime in Chicago, and Brand Jordan in Paris.
 This type of show was indicitave of the entire brand voice of BR Kicks which looked to make sneaker culture accessible to everyday kids and allowed everyone to be a part of the conversation.
+By making random fans who were simply buying some ice cream, taking a stroll down the park, or buying some new shoes for their kids and surprising them with the top shelf kicks that are normally reserved for the who's who of the industry really flipped the conversation.
+By dipping our toe in original programming, I had a chance to test out my skills as a creative executive and producer who helped coordinate the overall look and feel of the show while also helping on the production side in terms of camera angles, shot blocking, set design, and sound.
+The show would go on to be a staple in our decks we would take out to market to work with sneaker brands and was exemplary in showing what BR Kicks really stood for.

 One of the other ways that I helped develop a strategy for BR Kicks was a social + app integration for original content and releases.
 This meant building a full ecosystem that housed our content whether it was aggregated news and imagery of on court Kicks, or original video and illustration, and even branded content projects and developing a cohesive programming strategy around key moments in the sneaker industry.
 Using our app and notification system as a pipeline and our social channels as an amplifying force, we were effectively about to build hype around sneaker releases and develop deep engagement across multiple channels.
 This way we were able to provide a constantly updated calendar of releases and compelling content at every touchpoint that we were interacting with our consumers.
 I helped build the connective tissue between our creative assets, and our programming and app teams to smoothly be able to drive eyeballs to our best content.
 This give and take allowed us to have multiple touchpoint with our audience and build a deeper connection with them through the entire consumer journey.